Kevinnn19/GeoLens-AI/README.md

-# GeoLens-AI
+# GeoLens AI
-GeoLens AI is a smart web app that finds where a photo was taken.
-It extracts GPS data from images or estimates the location using AI, then shows the result on an interactive map with confidence and accuracy.
-Built with Django REST Framework, Next.js, and Tailwind CSS for a modern, seamless experience.
+Photo → Location Tracker
+A web app that detects location from photos using AI + Mapbox + Django REST + Next.js.